Cash Discount Program Guide: 6 Best Options & How To Get Started

 How Do You Get Started With Cash Discounting?

-While cash discounting programs are now being more actively marketed by payment processors, the truth is that any merchant services provider can set you up with a discounting program, even if they don’t advertise it.
+While payment processors are more actively marketing cash discounting programs, the truth is that any merchant services provider can set you up with a discounting program, even if they don’t advertise it.
 When choosing a provider, your first candidate should be the provider you’re currently using (if you have one).
 It will be much easier to switch to cash discounting with your current provider than to have to deal with all the hardware, software, and contractual issues that come with switching to a new provider altogether.

 The actual process of setting up your cash discounting program consists of three easy steps: